haddockapp/haddockapp/atp.md

 #### Scenario 41: Delete an authorization method

 > **Note:**
-> If you are testing on the `demo.haddock.ovh` environment, you can skip this scenario and proceed directly to **Scenario 42**.
+> If you are testing on the `dev.haddock.ovh` environment, you can skip this scenario and proceed directly to **Scenario 42**.
 You cannot delete an authorization method on the demo environment.

 - **Objective:** Test the functionality of deleting an authorization method in the application settings.
 - **Prerequisites:**